 Eliza has recently graduated from the University of Portsmouth with a first class degree in child and youth development with psychology.

-She is your go-to person for all things Club related and is always happy to chat and help in whatever way she can.
+She is your go-to person for marketing & communications and is always happy to help in whatever way she can.

 Guy Burnell – Consultant & Mentor

 With a career spanning 30 years, Guy is a consultant and mentor, advising early stage entrepreneurial businesses in the UK and Europe.